top of page

 Next, it's time to consider a few things before diving in head-first.

-When will you reach the breakeven period?
 This occurs when the cost of the mortgage refinance pays for itself (and will start saving you cash!).
 The breakeven period will tell you the number of years you will need to continue to make the monthly payment from your new loan until you earn the cost of refinancing back.
 If you plan to live in your home longer than the breakeven period, it may make sense to consider refinancing your mortgage.

-How much longer will you live in your home?
-If you and your fam plan on moving within the next five to 10 years, an adjustable rate mortgage (ARM) may be the right fit.
+Depending on current interest rates, if you and your fam plan on moving within the next five to 10 years, an adjustable rate mortgage (ARM) may be the right fit.
 In this case, you could reduce your interest rate (one of the best reasons to refinance!) and monthly payment on your loan if interest rates are falling.
 You're also off the hook for higher interest rates in the future because you’ll live there short-term.
+Talk to a financial professional to learn more!

 Although an ARM usually has lower rates, periodic adjustments will cause the amount you’re paying to increase over time, which can be the primary downside of using an ARM.
 A fixed-rate mortgage can be better suited for those planning on living in their home for longer periods so the worries of interest rate increases disappear.

-Are you able to shorten the term of your loan?
 Taking a 30-year loan down to a 10- or 15-year loan can result in major savings over time while potentially only slightly raising your monthly payments.
 This is best to do when interest rates fall.

-Will you refinance to tap equity or consolidate debt?
 Another reason some people decide to refinance their mortgage is to access equity in their homes.
 This can help to cover major expenses such as home renovations.
 Hold up!
 Be careful—accessing equity may cause you to increase the length of your mortgage, which will not help you save money long-term.

 Also be wary if you are considering refinancing to consolidate debt.
 While replacing high-interest debt with a low-interest mortgage may seem smart, you should only do so if you’re positive you won’t continue to spend when your debt is relieved.